 The influx of migrants and the security of external borders is a challenge for Europe.
 Learn more about how Parliament is addressing the situation.

-Strengthening border controls
+Strengthening border management and security

 The lack of internal border controls in the Schengen area must go hand in hand with compensatory measures to strengthen the external borders.
 MEPs underlined the severity of the situation in a resolution adopted in April 2016.

 Systematic checks for all at EU and Schengen external borders